Elis James: Comedy

 In 2012, in response to a question about whether there is a difference between English and Welsh comedy, James replied:

 There are differences, however slight, and the references are obviously different.
 But not so different that Welsh comics can't be successful in England, and vice versa.
 There are plenty of regional differences in English humour.
 I would tailor my material differently if I was in Aberystwyth as opposed to Manchester, but not radically.

 James was the MC of the Machynlleth Comedy Festival Gala performance at the May 2014 Hay Festival.
-James performed alongside partner Isy Suttie, as well as comedians Henry Paker and Mike Wozniak.
-At the 2015 Machynlleth Comedy Festival, James performed a new Work in Progress show as well as a set in Welsh.
+James performed alongside his partner Isy Suttie, as well as comedians Henry Paker and Mike Wozniak.
+At the 2015 Machynlleth Comedy Festival, James performed a new Work in Progress show, as well as a set in Welsh.

 In late 2015, James recorded a stand-up special in Welsh titled Rhacs Jibiders.
 It was broadcast on S4C and was also available (as with many of the channel's shows) on the BBC iPlayer.
 His next Welsh-language show, Haleliw, was first broadcast on Christmas Day 2019.

 In 2020 James began co-hosting The Socially Distant Sports Bar podcast with sports journalist Steff Garrero and comedian Mike Bubbins, based on their love of sport but lack of live sport due to the COVID-19 pandemic.

+In 2025 James and John Robins staged a tour called Elis & John: That Feels Significant: Live! alongside their podcast's producer, Dave Masterman.
+In 2025 James also began performing stand-up comedy in English for the first time in nearly a decade.